Marion School District

 Not allowed: A parent who wishes to eat lunch in the cafeteria with their child

-Consistent with our facemask policy, students, staff, and visitors will be required to wear facemasks while attending any indoor events, including athletic contests, band concerts, choral concerts, drama productions, or any other extracurricular activities.
+For events held during normal school hours, students, staff, and visitors will be required to wear facemasks while attending any indoor events, including athletic contests, band concerts, choral concerts, drama productions, or any other extracurricular activities.

-Students may remove facemasks and face coverings on a case-by-case basis for specific activity needs, as determined by building administration at the request of a teacher or coach.
+During normal school hours, students may remove facemasks and face coverings on a case-by-case basis for specific activity needs, as determined by building administration at the request of a teacher or coach.

 Mask requirements for participants at sporting events and other extracurricular activities will follow AAA guidelines.
 Attendees at events will be encouraged to physically distance.
 For outdoor events, attendees will be encouraged to wear facemasks.